Publishing files

 • Once published, a processing set may not be republished if the numbering type (default or level) on the set’s profile has been changed.

 • Once published, the start number(s) on a processing set may not be changed.
-Attempting to do so will be disallowed.
+Attempting to do so is disallowed.

-• Changes made to numbering type in a processing profile will not be respected after initial publishing.
+• Changes made to numbering type in a processing profile are not respected after initial publishing.
 Data Source information cannot be changed after initial publishing.

-You have the option of retrying errors generated during file discovery.
-When you discover corrupt or password-protected documents, these error files are still published into a Relativity workspace with their file metadata.
+You have the option of retrying exceptions generated during file discovery.
+When you discover corrupt or password-protected documents, these files are still published into a Relativity workspace with their file metadata.
 This is important to remember if you have Auto-publish enabled.
-However, for documents with these types of errors, neither the document metadata nor the extracted text is available in the workspace.
+However, for documents with these types of exceptions, neither the document metadata nor the extracted text is available in the workspace.

-Note: File metadata is derived from the file’s operating system (e.g., File Extension) whereas document metadata is contained in the document itself (e.g., Is Embedded).
+Note: File metadata is derived from the file’s operating system (for example, File Extension) whereas document metadata is contained in the document itself (for example, Is Embedded).

 Extracted text unavailable example